Reed Adjustments Without Tools

 - The reed might be too new and might need to be "broken in."
 Break in the reed if it feels out of control with tone or pitch.
 To break in a reed, all you need to do is play on it for an hour or more.
 Try practicing music with a lot of fast, articulated notes to break your reeds in quicker.

-More adjustments can be seen with membership!
+More advanced adjustments (with videos and more detail) can be seen with membership!